 Here's what WW's different programs break down in terms of cost:

-Digital (app only): Just over $3 a week
+Digital (app only): Just over $3 per week

-Digital 360 (app and WW-certified coaches): About $7 a week with 30-day free trial
+Digital 360 (app and WW-certified coaches): About $5 per week with a 30-day free trial

-Unlimited Workshops and Digital (app plus live, unlimited on-demand digital content and face-to-face coach-led sessions with other members): About $6 a week in select locations with WW studios
+Unlimited Workshops and Digital: (app plus unlimited on-demand digital content and live coach-led sessions with other members) About $6 per week, in select locations with WW studios

-One-on-one Coaching and Digital: (app and one-on-one private coaching) About $9 a week
+One-on-one Coaching and Digital: (app and one-on-one private coaching) About $11 per week

-You may have seen ads for Noom show up on social media, touting itself as "a smarter way to lose weight," but not a diet.
+Noom touts itself as a lifestyle, not a diet.
 The service, which has been around for just over 10 years, focuses on consistency and accountability.
 These are two things that can make or break health and fitness goals.
 In addition, the app focuses on teaching you about nutrition, and helps you pinpoint why you want to lose weight (which can be quite the eye-opener).

 When you sign up for Noom, you're assigned a coach, who'll message you every few days to check in on your progress.
 Sometimes the comments felt vague, almost like it was an automated message, but some messages were more specific to what I had written to the coach.
 One nice feature is that you can set up the app to be aware of when you might be close to "falling off the wagon."
 For example, I set up my warning signs to be that I didn't open the app that day, which signaled the coach to check in with me.